stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 where $u = M v$, and $M$ is a matrix that reduces the embedding space to dimensions we actually care about.
 Think of it as decluttering — we're keeping only the features relevant to our specific similarity definition.

 But often, similarity isn't what we're really after.
-Consider the question **"Is document B a correct answer to question A?"** (note the word "correct" — it's doing a lot of heavy lifting here).
-This looks more like:
+Consider the question **"Is document B a correct answer to question A?"** (note the word "correct") and the relevant probability:

 $$\sigma(q_A \cdot k_B)$$